Wiladams/LJIT2libevdev/README.md

 # LJIT2libevdev
-LuaJIT binding to liblibevdev - The Linux input event convenience library
+LuaJIT binding to libevdev

+libevdev is a library which primarily wraps all the low level ioctl calls that support getting raw input device data (keyboard, mouse, joystick) on a Linux system.
+This binding brings the libevdev functions into the luajit environment.

+There are two levels of interface.
+At the lowest level, there are fairly raw ffi.cdef definitions for all the functions found within the library.
+If you want to program against an interface that is familiar to 'C' programming, then you can use the 'libevdev_ffi' module directly, and be happy.

+If you prefer a more Lua like experience, where the low level C strings are turned into Lua strings, and iterators are used to get streams of events, then you can program against the more object oriented interface represented by the EVDevice module.

-Here is a typical usage, where we want to track mouse activity
+Here is a typical usage, where we want to track mouse activity using the low level interface.

 ```lua
 local ffi = require("ffi")